 In 1989 Pippa co-founded Aché Magazine, a journal and non-profit for black lesbians and launched DaddiGirl Productions, after taking advice from Audre Lorde, who told Pippa “It’s OK to be with black lesbians.”
 Pippa’s work with Aché, is on permanent collection at Yale Universities Beinecke rare book & manuscript library.
 In 2017, Aché Magazine was celebrated at Yale Universities Art of Collaboration Exhibition, that showcased artists and writers such as Andy Warhol and Langston Hughes.
 Pippa has written for the Economist magazine, Dispatches from Lesbian America, an anthology and hosts her own WordPress blog.

 DaddiGirl productions has amassed a plethora of radio, film, theater, music and dance credits.
 An avid club promoter, DJ and MC, Pippa curated Klub SheRotic in Oakland, California and The Mothership in Brixton, England.
 While living in London, she produced Money Talks, with black British filmmaker Alrick Riley and won the Grand Prix award at the Brest film festival.
-Never shy about flaunting her butch identity, Pippa was featured in Debra Wilson’s Showtime award winning documentary Butch Mystique and just finished filming for its second installment.
+Never shy about flaunting her butch identity, Pippa was featured in Debra Wilson’s Showtime award winning documentary Butch Mystique and recently finished filming its second installment Beyond The Butch Mystique.